ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 What is an ATS-optimized resume?

-How do I optimize my resume for ATS?
+How to optimize a resume for ATS?

-What keywords should I include in my ATS resume?
+Which keywords should I include in my ATS resume?

-How do I test my resume for ATS compatibility?
+How do I make my resume ATS-friendly?

 Gauri Asopa